johnc2k/Tastic-RFID-Thief---Sparkfun-20x4/README.md

 Modified for use with a Sparkfun 20x4 LCD (https://www.sparkfun.com/products/9568)

-Tested working with Arduino IDS 1.6.5 on Windows 10 x64
+Tested working with Arduino IDE 1.6.5 on Windows 10 x64